Draw vs. Fade - What You Need to Know

 There's no objectively "better" ball flight.
 Draws make more sense in some situations and fades can make more sense in others (course strategy post coming).
 We think it's most important for golfers to determine which ball flight (draw vs. fade) they feel most comfortable hitting.
 Once they've determined which ball flight they prefer, keep working on that ball flight until it's automatic.

-HOw do I hit a fade?
+How do I hit a fade?

 We wrote an article about this.
 Click here to read it.